nonwiz/logtree/README.md

 - Dont let user delete other person record, check if the record is owned by the individual first.
 - change tid into timerId @timer.jsx and api/timer/index
 - /pages/timer : when there is no data to be parsed, it shows error
+- Is relying on one model subset one model is a good thing to do?

 # UI Brainstorming